jeppan875/jeppan875.github.io/_posts/2017-11-10-pre-compile-css.markdown

 This leads us into another feature called partials.
 Partials are files that are part of the sites css code.
 They are used to easier separate the code.
 A partial file starts with an underscore _.
 In our case _base.scss is a partial file.
-Unlike other programming language were a base class would be inherited by other classes the partials imports to a "main" scss file.
+Unlike other programming language a base class would be inherited by other classes the partials imports to a "main" scss file.
 On this site that is main.scss.
-They do this because they will compile into one single css file when the site launches.
+The partial files will compile into one single css file when the site launches.
 This is how it looks like in main.scss:

 {% highlight scss %}